thjm/Sketches/README.md

 included into these projects but links to them (for downloading) are be provided.
 For some third party libraries patch instructions are given, if applicable.

+# Sub-projects

+## Memory/FlashReader

+Arduino based device which can read EPROMs and EEPROMs in 24 ..
+32 pin DIP cases.